-On behalf of the Board of Directors, I take pleasure in presenting the ActivEX Limited ("ActivEX" or the "Company") 2022 Annual Report.
+On behalf of the Board of Directors, I take pleasure in presenting the ActivEX Limited ("ActivEX" or the "Company") 2023 Annual Report.
 The past 12 months has seen significant improvement in the commodities and equity markets, which in turn has resulted in exciting developments for the Company at an operational level.

-ActivEX's Queensland tenement holding remains substantial and comprises a total of 12 granted EPMs and 3 applications, for a total of area of 1,290.5 km2.
-ActivEX currently holds a 100% interest in 14 tenements and 49% interest in the Pentland EPM Joint Venture (JV).
-The Georgetown Gold Project comprises a granted area of 149.88km2 with ActivEX holding a 100% interest in all the tenements.
+ActivEX's Queensland tenement holding remains substantial and comprises a total of 14 granted EPMs and 3 applications, for a total area of 1,923km2.
+ActivEX currently holds a 100% interest in 16 tenements and 49% interest in the Pentland EPM Joint Venture (JV).
 In addition through its 100% subsidiary ActivEX Canning the Company holds 9 granted EPC's (Exploration Permit for Coal).

-The Company's exploration focus during the year has been on gold and to a lesser extent lithium with the completion of in excess of 6,100m of RC drill testing of the Mt Hogan area.
-The Company is currently finalising a 200m diamond core program so as to gain valuable structural information of the Mt Hogan Gold Orebody.
-The plan is to complete further RC drilling at the Gilberton Gold project before the onset of the wet season in about November.
+The Company's exploration focus during the year has been on gold and to a lesser extent lithium.
+In 2021 financial year, reverse circulation (RC) drilling was finalised at the Gilberton Gold Project located in North Queensland, local Townsville contractor Eagle Drilling completed 37 angled RC holes, for a total advance of 4,275m.
+In addition to the RC drilling, two HQ diamond holes with RC pre-collars, for a total of 361.5m of drilling (including 165.7m of core) have been completed this year.
 The Company has made significant progress towards the understanding of the mineralisation at Mt Hogan and the ultimate delineation of a gold resource with the delineation of several sub-parallel gold lodes beneath the historic gold mining operation.
-The Company has also been actively expanding its presence in the highly gold and lithium prospective Gilberton-Georgetown area with the granting of 3 EPMs and another 3 EPMs in the application phase.
-Following completion of drilling at the Gilberton Gold Project at the end of the "Dry Season" our exploration focus will be on the SE Queensland Projects Coalstoun, Barambah and Esk where the Company will be carrying out field-based exploration utilising the company's Niton pXRF in conjunction with geological mapping on the back of a re geological and geophysical interpretation.
-The Company is also in discussion with several parties in relation to sale of JV opportunities for the SE Queensland Projects.
+The Company has also been actively expanding its presence in the highly gold and lithium prospective Gilberton-Georgetown area with the granting of 2 EPMs and another 1 EPM in the application phase.
+Following completion of drilling at the Gilberton Gold Project at the end of the "Dry Season" our exploration focus will be on the SE Queensland Projects Coalstoun, Barambah and Esk where the Company will be carrying out field-based exploration utilising the company's Niton pXRF in conjunction with geological mapping on the back of a geological and geophysical interpretation.
+The Company is also in discussion with several parties in relation to the sale of JV opportunities for the SE Queensland Projects.

 ActivEX has clear exploration strategies and will also pursue growth opportunities that offer near-term production potential.
-Divestment of non-core assets is also a priority of the Company and will be pursued in 2022/2023.
+Divestment of non-core assets is also a priority of the Company and will be pursued in 2023/2024.